 So when will Baby blossom into a social butterfly?
 Or even just be up for hanging out with the baby on the next swing over at the park?
 Probably not as soon as you might think.
 Even a lot of the most socialized children often don’t start really interacting with their peers until they’re between 3 and 5 years old.

 This process can be strange to watch, but it’s perfectly normal, and is called ‘parallel play.’
 The step that comes after it, associative play, develops slowly, and doesn’t show up in some children until around 5 years old.
 However, signs of it can start to emerge closer to 2 or 3.
-Before that time, Baby will probably engage more with grown-up friends, like you, though she may also develop a strong interest in children her own age from a distance.
+Before that time, Baby will probably engage more with grown-up friends, like you, though they may also develop a strong interest in children their own age from a distance.
 That interest is a great sign, it just may take a little longer for it to evolve into actual, social behavior.